-- Includes Ask Me 3TM, a patient education program that encourages
+- Includes Ask Me 3TM, a patient education program that encourages patients to understand the answers to three questions:

 - 1. What is my main problem?

+- 2. What do I need to do?

 - 3. Why is it important for me to do this?